dask/dask/docs/source/dashboard.rst

 to run all the tasks, and transfer any of their dependencies from other workers, *if the execution and transfers happened one-by-one*.
 For example, if a worker has an occupancy of 10s, and it has 2 threads, you can expect it to take about 5s of wall-clock time for the worker to complete all its tasks.

+**Data Transfer**

+The *Data Transfer* tab shows the size of open data transfers from/to other workers, per worker.

 .. _dashboard.task-stream: